liventcord/LiventCord/docs/docs/tutorial-basics/set-enviroment-variables.md

     **Defaults to** `true`

   - **MetadataDomainLimit**:
-    The maximum number of metadata records that can be indexed or stored per domain within a day.
+    The maximum number of metadata records that can be indexed per domain within a day.
     **Defaults to** `100`

-  - **MediaProxy**:
-    Proxy adress for media previews.
-    **Defaults to** `none`

-  - **ExternalMediaLimit**:
-    Size limit(in GB) for total media storage on proxying external resources.
-If limit is reached, oldest records will be replaced with new files.
-    **Defaults to** `10`

   - **BuildFrontend**:
     Whether to build frontend assets on .net server start or not.
     **Defaults to** `none`

   - **RedisConnectionString**:
-    Connection string for connecting redis
+    Connection string for connecting redis.
     **Defaults to** `localhost:6379`

   - **RedisConnectionLimit**: